January in Melbourne means summer is in full swing, with long, warm days and plenty of events going on around the city.

 Summer Night Market at QVM

-Queen Vic Market’s Summer Night Markets are back every Wednesday night from 23 November to 15 March, bringing an extravaganza of delicious food, entertainment and locally made goods.
+Queen Vic Market’s Summer Night Market are back every Wednesday night, bringing an extravaganza of delicious food, entertainment and locally made goods.

 Where: Queen Victoria Market